MitchDuke/Ali_Tracks/README.md

 -   My Mentor for continuous helpful feedback.
 -   My tutor for his support and guidance throughout the project.
--   My wife for giving me the inspiration for the app and using, trying to break it with hrepeatedly completeing the challenge, resetting and using her phone to test it on devices.
+-   My wife for giving me the inspiration for the app and using, trying to break it with repeatedly completeing the challenge, resetting and using her phone to test it on smaller
+    devices.
 -   My friend Simon Nightingale who helped me test the project on various platforms and browsers.
+Various members of a private discord who are developers themselves have tested the app, offered help and suggestions along the way.
 -   Tutor support at Code Institute for their support.